carlonicolo/introsde-2015-assignment-1/README.md

 			    </target>
 ```

-To execute this from ant this is the command:
+To execute this from ant, this is the command:

 ```shell